LauraLouu/cartosquad/Tools/webdev.md

 If you want to create an application for the web using geographic data there are certain JavaScript libraries and plugins that enable possibilites to create engaging projects.

 __Loose indication of licencing:__
 _(Please be sure to check the individual licences!
-We assume no liability!)_
+I assume no liability!)_
 ![#355834](https://placehold.it/12/355834/000000?text=+) open-source
 ![#7ab079](https://placehold.it/12/7ab079/000000?text=+) APIkey or sign up required / free usage until certain number of requests
 ![#d9e8d9](https://placehold.it/12/d9e8d9/000000?text=+) paid service